How to Check if Your PDF is Accessible

 5 Steps to Check if Your PDF File is Accessible

-Step 1: Open your PDF file in Adobe Acrobat Pro DC.
+Step 1: Open your PDF file in Adobe Acrobat Pro.

-Ensure you open your PDF file with Adobe Acrobat Pro DC, not Acrobat Reader.
+Ensure you open your PDF file with Adobe Acrobat Pro, not Acrobat Reader.

-From the toolbar, locate and select the “More Tools” icon.
+From the All Tools toolbar, locate and select the “Prepare for Accessibility” icon.

 Step 3: Run Accessibility Check.